naorlivne/dcos-docs/1.9/installing/high-availability/index.md

 ---
-post_title: High-Availability
+post_title: High Availability
-feature_maturity: preview
 menu_order: 05
 ---

 This document discusses the high availability (HA) features in DC/OS and best practices for building HA applications on DC/OS.

+DC/OS multiple zone (multi-AZ) configuration support is [preview](/docs/1.9/overview/feature-maturity/#preview) and multiple region configuration support is [experimental](/docs/1.9/overview/feature-maturity/#experimental).

 # Terminology

 ## Zone
 A zone is a failure domain that has isolated power, networking, and connectivity.
 Typically, a zone is a single data center or independent fault domain on-premise, or managed by a cloud provider.
-For example, AWS Availability Zones or GCP Zones.
+For example, AWS availability zones or GCP zones.
 Servers within a zone are connected via high bandwidth (e.g. 1-10+ Gbps), low latency (up to 1 ms), and low cost links.

 ## Region
 A region is a geographical region, such as a metro area, that consists of one or more zones.
 Zones within a region are connected via high bandwidth (e.g. [1-4 Gbps](https://blog.serverdensity.com/network-performance-aws-google-rackspace-softlayer/)), low latency (up to 10 ms), low cost links.
 Regions are typically connected through public internet via variable bandwidth (e.g. [10-100 Mbps](https://cloudharmony.com/speedtest-for-aws)) and latency ([100-500 ms](https://www.concurrencylabs.com/blog/choose-your-aws-region-wisely/)) links.